Revisions to SAHLA’s bylaws were adopted at the October 27, 2020 Annual General Meeting.

 Section 2: Fees

-a) Payment of the prescribed membership fee shall, subject as hereinafter provided, be deemed to cover membership in the Association for one membership year, which shall coincide with the fiscal year of the Association, which is October to September.
+a) Payment of the prescribed membership fee shall, subject as hereinafter provided, be deemed to cover membership in the Association for one membership year, which shall coincide with the CHLA reporting year, which is January to December.

 b) The amounts prescribed as the appropriate membership fee may be altered from time to time without amendment to these bylaws by recommendation of the Executive and approval by majority vote of the membership in attendance at the Annual General Meeting or Special General Meeting.
 No such alteration shall take effect otherwise than in respect of a complete membership year.